NASA-IMPACT/veda-ui/README.md

 ![VEDA logo](./docs/media/veda_logo_blue_text_transparent.png)

-Veda is a dashboard to explore data.
+VEDA is a dashboard to explore data.

 This repository contains the UI component of Veda where development of new features happens.
 If you're looking to add content check the [veda-config](https://github.com/NASA-IMPACT/veda-config) repository.